han1222/han1222/README.md

 - 🌱 My goal is to create a world where humans and robots coexist by developing autonomous driving software.
 It is very enjoyable to test the algorithm that I have implemented on vehicles and robots.

-- 😃 Research interest : Robotics, Autonomous driving system, AI (Graph Neural Networks,Deep Learning) Prediction, Planning
+- 😃 Research interest : Robotics, Autonomous driving system, AI (Graph Neural Networks, Deep Learning) Prediction, Planning

 <br/>